wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-troubleshoot-ssh-connections.md

 There could be various causes of SSH failures to a Linux-based Azure virtual machine.
 This article will help you find them out and correct the failures.

-> [AZURE.NOTE] This article only applies to Azure virtual machines running Linux.
+This article only applies to Azure virtual machines running Linux.
 For troubleshooting connections to Azure virtual machines running Windows, see [this article](/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections).

 ## Contact Azure Customer Support